 The pigment found in this super vegetable may have anti-cancer properties.

 In one study on beets' effectiveness against cancer.

 Researchers tested the juice, along with the juices of other vegetables and fruits.

 Beet juice ranked close to the top in preventing cell mutations that commonly lead to cancer.

-Much to your alarm, this mean beet feat has you seeing red in what seems to be the worst possible place.
+Much to your alarm, this has you seeing red in what seems to be the worst possible place.

 Don't panic though, when your urine runs red.

-When you don't know what's happening, this condition is certainly alarming.
+When you don't know what's happening, this condition is alarming.

 But it's harmless say the experts, and will usually pass the same day, unless, of course, you keep eating them.

 If there's one nutrient that women often don't get enough of, it's the B-vitamin, folate.